-Students at the Faculty of Education and Social Work should take the time to familiarise themselves with the policies – University and faculty – that govern teaching, learning and the provision of undergraduate, graduate-entry and postgraduate programs.
+Students at Sydney School of Education and Social Work should take the time to familiarise themselves with the policies – University, faculty and school – that govern teaching, learning and the provision of undergraduate, graduate-entry and postgraduate programs.

 University policies are published on the Policy Register.
 Faculty provisions can be accessed below.

 The document Information for Students, also known as the The Little Blue Book (pdf, 354kB), describes policy and procedure for undergraduate students at Sydney School of Education and Social Work.
 The book has been updated for 2017 and is available for download by clicking on the link.
 In previous years, policies outlined in the publication have included:

 - extensions to assignment deadlines

 Course rules relating to the school's undergraduate and graduate-entry programs in particular, resolutions by the faculty and the University Senate are also published in the undergraduate handbook, and can be found online at the Arts and Social Sciences handbooks website.